slburson/cells/README.md

 Please check out the Wiki for motivation and general overview: https://github.com/kennytilton/cells/wiki

+This document has some tutorial material and examples: https://github.com/stefano/cells-doc/

 No documentation other than the test suite, but ping me for help.
 I am starting on a port to Clojure/ClojureScript called **MatrixCLJS**, residing temporarily at [TodoFRP MatrixCLJS](https://github.com/kennytilton/todoFRP/blob/matrixjs/todo/MatrixCLJS/README.md)

 **MatrixCLJS** is pretty far along and in some ways exceeds Cells in capability and even has a benign issue fixed.